Grangetown, Sunderland

 Grangetown is a suburb of the City of Sunderland, in Tyne and Wear, England.
 Grangetown, which is an area within the Hendon Metropolitan District, was part of the Sunderland South parliamentary constituency for elections to the House of Commons of the United Kingdom, but in 2010 was made a ward of the new Sunderland Central parliamentary constituency.

 Primarily consisting of low-rise suburbs, it borders the North Sea on its east side, and Leechmere Industrial Estate on its West side.
-It is approximately 2 Kilometres South of Sunderland City Centre.
-Notable sites in Grangetown include Hendon beach, which is split between Grangetown and Hendon, and the Sunderland Eye Infirmary, the only eye infirmary in Sunderland.
+It is approximately 2 kilometres south of Sunderland City Centre.
+Notable sites in Grangetown include Hendon Beach, which is between Grangetown and Hendon and the Sunderland Eye Infirmary, the only eye infirmary in Sunderland.
+However, a new eye infirmary has been built in Sunderland City Centre and as of September 2026, the original eye infirmary is scheduled to be demolished.

 History

-Prior to the 1890's, the area that is now Grangetown was largely undeveloped farmland.
+Prior to the 1890s, the area that is now Grangetown was largely undeveloped farmland.
 There were two ranges, Ryhope Grange and Hendon Grange, and two mills, Ryhope Mill and Stoup Mill, both corn mills.

-In an early map of the area taken by The Ordenance Survey, several fields encompassing what is now Sunderland Cemetery were labeled "Chester Stones".
+In an early map of the area taken by The Ordenance Survey, several fields encompassing what is now Sunderland Cemetery were labelled "Chester Stones".
 Although the use of the word "Chester" implies it was the remains of an old Roman military camp or fort, archaeological efforts cannot take place because of the presence of the cemetery.
-According to The Sunderland Antiquarian Society, a Roman road may be present under St. Aidens Avenue, due to Roman Cobbles supposedly being found beneath it during roadwork.
+According to The Sunderland Antiquarian Society, a Roman road may be present under St. Aiden's Avenue, due to Roman Cobbles supposedly being found beneath it during roadwork.
 As of 2025, no proven archaeological evidence for the existence of a former Roman fort or road in the area has been found.

-In 1911, St Aidans's Church was erected by the Church of England, being funded by donations from across the Diocese of Durham.
+In 1911, St Aidan's Church was erected by the Church of England, being funded by donations from across the Diocese of Durham.
 At the time of its erection, it could hold 450 people.
 The church holds an annual flower festival from 8 to 10 September.

 By the 1940s, Grangetown had largely been developed, with most of its farmland being turned into suburbs.

 Grangetown today is home to many local businesses and services, most of which reside on Ryhope Road, including The Alexandra Steak House and The Grangetown Working Men's Club.
-In January 2024, Sunderland City Council greenlit the construction of a Home Bargains convenience store on Leechmeere Road.
+In January 2024, Sunderland City Council greenlit the construction of a Home Bargains convenience store on Leechmere Road.